equinor/fmu-tools/docs/qcforward.rst

     Name of property (either a property icon in RMS, or a file name)

   calculation
     Name of statistical value to check (optional).
-Default option is "Avg".
-    Other valid options are "Min, Max and Stddev"
+Default option is "Avg" for continous properties, while other valid options are "Min, Max and Stddev".
+Default option for discrete properties is "Percent".

   selectors
     A dictionary of conditions to extract statistics from. e.g. a specific zone and/or region (optional).